syrop/syrop.github.io/_posts/2019-04-01-asynctask.markdown

 {% endhighlight %}

-The disadvantage of this approach is that I do not have a control on where the `Thread.sleep()` is executed.
+The disadvantage of this approach is that I do not have control on where the `Thread.sleep()` is executed.
 If I was using RxJava, I would use `Schedulers.io()`, and if I was usirg coroutines, I would use `Dispatchers.IO`, as I showed previously.

 Still, the question was about using `AsyncTask`, and this is the simplest solutions I could come up with.